 Although bursting crackers is a fun activity for most children, it’s up to you to teach your kids better ways of having fun.
 It is an unfortunate thing for them that they’re born into a world, already plagued by pollution, but you can do your best not to add to that problem.

 Instead, offer them other ways of having fun such as playing games, creating beautiful art and craft with waste materials or helping you prepare sweets.
 It’s up to us as parents to teach them better ways of celebrating festivals such as having a cracker-free, safe Diwali.

 2. Use Sustainable Crockery At Family Gatherings

 This Diwali, avoid using plastic plates and glasses to serve your guests.
 Why leave this chance to be the talk of the town?
-You can now buy 100% eco-friendly and disposable plates and spoons made from areca leaf, and dispose of without harming the environment.
+You can now buy 100% eco-friendly and disposable plates and spoons and dispose of them without harming the environment.

 This will not only help you create less waste but also create a good impression on your guests, who will be impressed with your commitment to finding eco-friendly ways to celebrate Diwali.